Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

-Simma’s bakery will be offering king cake in two flavors (chocolate chip cheese and raspberry cheese) for Fat Tuesday (Feb.
-13).
-The cakes must be pre-ordered on or before Saturday, March 2 for pick-up on the 5th.
-A limited number of cakes will also be available in the bakery for purchase.
+Simma’s bakery will be offering king cake in two flavors (chocolate chip cheese and raspberry cheese) for Fat Tuesday.
+The cakes must be pre-ordered on or before Feb.
+18 for pick-up on Feb.
+21. A very limited number of cakes will also be available in the bakery for purchase.
 Cost is $15.95 each (a plastic baby is included).

 Stephen's Breads mini king cakes are made from rich brioche dough filled with swirls of butter, brown sugar, cinnamon and pecans and topped with icing and sugar.
 And yes, there is a baby Jesus inside; try your hand at finding it for good luck!
 Cakes are $15 each and can be pre-ordered onlinewith pick-up on Feb.
 20 at MobCraft, 505 S. 5th St., on Feb.
 20 from 5 to 8 p.m.
 Paczki and king cakes will also be available for purchase during the MobCraft pop-up.
 Delivery is also available for the morning of Feb.
 21.